Birbuh/Birbuhs-Console-Solitaire/README.md

 The one and only requirement is Python interpreter and Linux OS.
 It doesn't work for Windows rn, sorry.

+* CAUTION: If You click too fast, the screen might flash.
+Sorry about this problem, but I don't know how to fix it.
+If you know, please message me.

 # HOW TO PLAY:
 (this tutorial is fully copied from https://bicyclecards.com/how-to-play/solitaire)